AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 Follow these to prepare for content delivery by using Adobe's out-of-the-box CDN:

 1. Provide the signed SSL certificate and secret key to Adobe by sharing a link to a secure form containing this information.
 Please coordinate with customer support on this task.
+Adobe supports up to 10 SSL certificates for a program.
 **Note:** Aem as a Cloud Service does not support Domain Validated (DV) certificates.
 Also, it must be a X.509 TLS certificate from a trusted certification authority (CA) with a matching 2048-bit RSA private key.
 1. Inform customer support:
-   * which custom domain should be associated with a given environment, as defined by the program id and environment id.
+   * which custom domain(s) should be associated with a given environment, as defined by the program id and environment id.
+Up to 100 domains are supported for a given environment and domains cannot contain wildcards.
 Note that custom domains on the author side are not supported.
    * if any IP allowlisting is needed to restrict traffic to a given environment.
 1. Coordinate with customer support about timing of the necessary changes to the DNS records.
 The instructions are different based on whether an apex record is needed:
    * if an apex record is not needed, customers should set the CNAME DNS record to point their FQDN to `cdn.adobeaemcloud.com`.